Verchères—Les Patriotes: History

-Verchères riding was created by the British North America Act of 1867.
+Verchères riding was created by the British North America Act 1867.
 In 1893, it was merged into Chambly—Verchères.

 In 1976, the riding of "Verchères" was recreated from parts of Chambly and St. Hyacinthe ridings.
 In 1998, it was renamed "Verchères—Les Patriotes".

 The district seat was vacant starting from November 9, 2005, when Stéphane Bergeron stepped down to join provincial politics.
 No by-election was called before the 2006 election was called for January 23, 2006; Bloc candidate Luc Malo won that election.

 This riding was redistributed into the new ridings of Pierre-Boucher—Les Patriotes—Verchères and Montarville in the 2012 electoral redistribution.

 Members of Parliament

-This riding has elected the following Members of Parliament:
+This riding has elected the following members of Parliament:

 Election results

 Verchères—Les Patriotes, 2004–2015

 Note: Conservative vote is compared to the total of the Canadian Alliance vote and Progressive Conservative vote in 2000 election.